gobbez/ChessBot_Zoe/README.md

       <ul>
         <li>Stockfish 17 that change its thinking time and strength level based on the opponent Elo and position</li>
         <li>Personalized Opening Repertories to let the Bot follow your preferite lines (work in progress)</li>
+        <li>Configure a Telegram Bot to access Lichess Bot games and results.. real time!</li>
-        <li>Bot can play multiple games and you can configure bullet too (as of now it's more into blitz or longer)</li>
+        <li>Bot can play multiple games and you can configure bullet too (as of now it's more into rapid or longer)</li>
         <li>You can configure Stockfish thinking time, level or implement other chess logics</li>
         <li>Ollama model to chat, interact and even teach user in the game (work in progress)</li>
       </ul>